 But proof coins are still manufactured primarily as a standard unit of measure for gold, silver, or other precious metal.

-If the coins are otherwise minted by a qualified manufacturer and meet minimum purity and fineness requirements described above, they are generally legal to own within your IRA.
+If the coins are otherwise minted by a qualified manufacturer and meet the minimum purity and fineness requirements described above, they are generally legal to own within your IRA.

-All things being equal, account owners should generally try to keep premiums to a minimum when buying physical gold or other precious metals for their IRA.
+All things being equal, account owners should try to keep premiums to a minimum when buying physical gold or other precious metals for their IRA.

 For this reason, it’s best to focus your investing on ordinary bullion coins and bars.

-In addition to prohibiting ownership of collectibles, life insurance and S-corporation shares, the law also places other restrictions on precious metal IRA account owners:
+In addition to prohibiting ownership of collectibles, life insurance, and S-corporation shares, the law also places other restrictions on precious metal IRA account owners: